maxlinde/baymedr/README.md

 than the control group.
 Importantly, sometimes low and sometimes high values on the measure of interest represent superiority, which can be specified with the argument `direction`.
 The default is that high values represent superiority.
-Moreover, research practices diverge on whether one-tailed test should be conducted or a two-tailed test with subsequent confirmation that the results follow the expected direction.
+Moreover, research practices diverge on whether a one-tailed test should be conducted or a two-tailed test with subsequent confirmation that the results follow the expected direction.
 This can be specified with the argument `alternative`, for which the default is a